GideonGreenDape/cryptoalert/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - NPM or Yarn
-- API keys for services such as cryptoAlerting.com (for SMS) and coinmarketcap for real time cryptocurrency coin data.
+- API keys for services such as cryptoAlerting.com (for SMS) and coinmarketcap for real time cryptocurrency coin data's.

 ### Installation